CymaticLabs/InfluxDBStudio/README.md

 ![Create/Edit Connection Dialog](docs/img/ConnectionsDialog_1.png?raw=true "Create/Edit Connection Dialog")

-_The **Test** button to let's you test the connection to InfluxDB using the provided connection details._
+_The **Test** button to lets you test the connection to InfluxDB using the provided connection details._

-_The **Ping** button let's you ping the InfluxDB server and check response time and server version._
+_The **Ping** button lets you ping the InfluxDB server and check response time and server version._

 _Press the **Save** button to create or update the connection information._